Exploration Systems Design (Systems Engineering), MS

 Astrophysics, Data Science, Earth Science, Instrumentation, Machine Learning, Sensors, Systems Engineering, approved for STEM-OPT extension

 Prepare for a professional or academic career through a program that combines the creative strengths of science and engineering.
-You can study artificial intelligence, human factors engineering, smart materials and structures, and robot modeling with faculty specializing in the natural sciences, instrumentation design and systems engineering.
+You can study artificial intelligence, human factors engineering, smart materials and structures, and robot modeling with faculty who specialize in the natural sciences, instrumentation design and systems engineering.

-The MS program in exploration systems design with a concentration in systems engineering promotes the development and growth of engineering-literate scientists and science-literate engineers interested in the design, construction and implementation of next-generation space missions and large projects.
+The Master of Science program in exploration systems design with a concentration in systems engineering promotes your development and growth as an engineering-literate scientist or a science-literate engineer interested in the design, construction and implementation of next-generation space missions and large projects.

 30 credit hours including the required capstone course (SES 511)